vmware/vic-product/docs/setup/beta/install-configure-vch.md

 #### Preparing the VIC Engine binaries and tools

-We will use a [Linux Docker host](setup-linux-docker-host.md) as a launch-pad for vic-machine (the CLI utility that allows for VCHs lifecycle).
+We will use the [client machine](pre) as a launch-pad for vic-machine (the CLI utility that allows for VCHs lifecycle).
 In particular vic-machine allows us to create and delete Virtual Container Hosts.
 There are a couple of ways to get ready to launch vic-machine:
 - Using an [official release](https://github.com/vmware/vic/releases)
 - [Build yourself](https://github.com/vmware/vic/blob/master/README.md) from the source code